ulissigroup/wherewulff/README.md

 ## Introduction

-`WhereWulff` couples deep expertise in Quantum Chemistry and Catalysis with that in workflow engineering, an approach that is slowly gaining traction in the science community.
+`WhereWulff` couples deep expertise in Quantum Chemistry and Catalysis with that in workflow engineering, an approach that is slowly gaining traction in the science community [[1]](#1).

 <figure align="center">
 	<img src="img/wherewulff_img.png">